grommunio/grommunio-documentation/kb/outlook.rst

 Moreover, when the PR_RW_RULES_STREAM property exists but has size 0, the rules dialog immediately closes again, another bug.

+Offending mailboxes can be repaired with the ``gromox-mbop -u abc@example.com clear-rwz`` command.

 Outlook 2010/2013 specialties
 -----------------------------